Hrishi-524/Avora/README.md

-# Avora (Scroll down to see screenshots deployed URL is on the sidebar)
+# Avora (Scroll down to see screenhots deployed URL is on the sidebar)

 > A full-stack web application for seamless stay booking and management — powered by modern web technologies, strong authentication, and secure payments.